-Fifth, related to the issues above, there was a striking lack of attention (or reporting) on interventions that focus on or incorporate content about breastfeeding that extends beyond direct-to-breast feeding methods including expressing and bottle-feeding infants and the use of donor breast milk.
-Recent data is lacking, but in the 2005-2007 Infant Feeding Practices Study II, 85 percent of breastfeeding mothers of infants aged 1.5 to 4.5 months had successfully expressed milk at some time since their infant was born.285 Almost 6 percent of these women never fed their infants at the breast and fed them expressed milk exclusively.
+Fifth, related to the issues above, there was a striking lack of attention (or reporting) on interventions that focus on or incorporate content about breastfeeding that extends beyond direct-to-breast feeding methods, including expressing and bottle-feeding infants and the use of donor breast milk.
+Recent data is lacking, but in the 2005-2007 Infant Feeding Practices Study II, 85 percent of breastfeeding mothers of infants ages 1.5 to 4.5 months had successfully expressed milk at some time since their infant was born.292 Almost 6 percent of these women never fed their infants at the breast and fed them expressed milk exclusively.
 There are many reasons that individuals express their milk, including the ability to have someone else feed the baby and to accommodate continued breastfeeding upon return to work and the use of childcare.
-Milk expression and storing, however, comes with its own challenges and barriers that may require additional support beyond the support provided within interventions such as those evaluated in this review.286 At a minimum, new studies testing the effectiveness of breastfeeding support interventions should describe in detail to what extent expressing and storing breast milk is part of the intervention content.
+Milk expression and storing, however, comes with its own challenges and barriers that may require additional support beyond the support provided within interventions such as those evaluated in this review.293 At a minimum, new studies testing the effectiveness of breastfeeding support interventions should describe in detail to what extent expressing and storing breast milk is part of the intervention content.

-Similarly, there was no included evidence on interventions that discuss or promote the use of pasteurized donor milk to replace or supplement the lactating person's own milk to meet infants' nutritional needs.
-This is likely related to our exclusion of studies limited to high-risk infants for whom pasteurized donor human milk is seen as the preferred substitute when there is an inadequate supply of the parent's own milk.^{54, 287} Nonetheless, future studies should acknowledge the extent to which the use of pasteurized donor milk was discussed or included in messages about breastfeeding.
-And, given the concern that the introduction of donor human milk may lead to a decrease in parental breastfeeding,288 outcome measures should distinguish between the mode feeding and source of breast milk, as further elucidated below.
+Similarly, there was no included evidence on interventions that discuss or promote the use of pasteurized donor milk to meet infants' nutritional needs.
+This is likely related to our exclusion of studies limited to high-risk infants for whom pasteurized donor human milk is seen as the preferred substitute when there is an inadequate supply of the mother's own milk.^{61, 294} Nonetheless, future studies should acknowledge the extent to which the use of pasteurized donor milk was discussed or included in messages about breastfeeding.
+And, given the concern that the introduction of donor human milk may lead to a decrease in breastfeeding,295 outcome measures should distinguish between the mode of feeding and source of breast milk, as further elucidated below.